tauweb/fastorder.ocmod/README.md

 #Versions
-1.0.1: Bugfix: fix error in view subcategories ($price variable in catogory controller not fount)
+1.0.1: Bugfix: fix error in view subcategories ($price variable in catogory controller not found)